llobato/docs/docs/other/install-gwms-factory.md

         root@host # systemctl start gwms-factory

 !!! note
-    Once you successfully start using the factory service, anytime you change the `/etc/gwms-factory/glideinWMS.xml` file and/or some glidein script, you will need to run the following commands:
+    Once you successfully start using the Factory service, anytime you change the `/etc/gwms-factory/glideinWMS.xml` file and/or some glidein script, you will need to run the following commands:

         :::console
         # %RED% For RHEL 6, CentOS 6, and SL6%ENDCOLOR%